OpenVPN Site-to-Site Configuration Example with SSL/TLS¶

 Configuring SSL/TLS Server Side¶

-The server requires two items to reach the networks behind each client:
+The server requires two items for each network reachable through an OpenVPN client:

 route